fat-potato-uk/k8-demo-2/README.md

 The thing is, they require us to implement some behaviours in our application to support this.
 Which ours does not.

-So, lets just remove those offending lines from our deployment and correct the port:
+So, lets just remove those offending lines from our `deployment.yaml` and correct the port:

 ```yaml
 ports: